axiros/terminal_markdown_viewer/README.md

 The ones I know of (and which made me write mdv ;-) ):

 1. There are quite a few from the js community (e.g. [msee](https://www.npmjs.com/package/msee), ansidown, ansimd and also nd which is great) but they require nodejs & npm, which I don't have on my servers.
 Also I personally wanted table handling and admonition support throughout and prob. too old to hack other peoples' js (struggling enough with my own).
 But have a look at them, they do some things better than mdv in the early version.
 I try to learn from them.
+Also [this](https://github.com/substack/picture-tube) would be worth a look ;-)

 2. pandoc -> html -> elinks, lynx or pandoc -> groff -> man.
 (Heavy and hard to use from within other programs.
 Styling suboptimal)